-In communities that were self-managed or under-managed, it’s common to see murkiness around the roles and responsibilities of the property manager versus the board.
-When the board has to be involved in the granular business of managing the community, that’s to be expected.
+Beyond simply partnering with a capable management partner, it’s important to understand your role as a board member and avoid taking on too much responsibility.
+In communities that are self-managed or under-managed, it’s common to see murkiness around the roles and responsibilities of the property manager and the board.
+If the board has to be involved in the granular business of managing the community, that kind of confusion is to be expected.
 But clarifying those roles can go a long way toward alleviating burden and stress for board members.

-The property management team executes your vision, enforces policy you create and handles the day-to-day business of operating your community.
+What’s your management partner’s role?
+Your property management team executes your vision, enforces policy you create and handles the day-to-day business of operating your community.
 They take the emergency phone calls and handle problems, so you don’t have to.
-They will communicate clearly and responsively with community residents as well as the board.
+Their job is to communicate clearly and responsively with community residents as well as the board.

-A quality property management partner will help your community make the most of its budget, leveraging buying power and vendor relationships for greater value and savings.
-They will have the expertise to help your board plan rather than react to issues as they arise.
+A quality property management partner will also help your community make the most of its budget, leveraging buying power and vendor relationships for greater value and savings.
+They will have the expertise to help your board anticipate and plan for issues that may arise – rather than react to them when they do.
 “At the beginning of the year, we ask board members the top 3 things they want to accomplish this year, then we create a business plan and an annual budget that covers community, financials and other areas of the property,” Lugo explains.

-Volunteering to serve your community is a generous use of your time and resources.
-As North America’s property management leader, we understand that board service requires a lot of dedication and commitment.
-Partnering with a property management company that will take on the daily work of running your community can lighten the burden of serving on your board and let you enjoy your community more.
+Make no mistake, volunteering to serve on your community association board is a generous use of your time and resources.
+Board service requires dedication and commitment, but it should also be manageable.
+By partnering with a property management company that will take on the daily work of running your community and by focusing on your vision and big-picture goals, you’ll be able to accomplish great things in your community and enjoy it even more.